-Going through the steps below will help you narrow things down, and make it super easy for you to choose what to plant in the vegetable garden.
-So grab some paper and a pen, and let’s get started…
+Going through the steps below will help you narrow things down, and make it much easier for you to choose what to plant in your vegetable garden.
+So grab a pen and paper, and let’s get started…

 How To Choose What To Plant In A Vegetable Garden

 If you’re stuck wondering “what should I grow in my vegetable garden?“, you’re not alone.
 It’s a common question that most gardeners ask themselves every year.